The Complete Color Analysis Guide - Discover Your Perfect Palette

 YellowRoyal color, auspicious

-PinkTuesday color, increasingly popular
+PinkTuesday color, now popular across fashion

 PurpleSaturday color, sophisticated